Chimaeras are distant relatives of sharks and have skeletons made out of cartilage

 Do any fish live in the Challenger Deep?

-While there are no fish known to live as deep as the bottom of challenger deep (about 36,000 feet below sea level), there are plenty of fish and other marine animals living in slightly shallower parts of the Marianna Trench.
+While there are no fish known to live as deep as the bottom of Challenger Deep (about 36,000 feet below sea level), there are plenty of fish and other marine animals living in slightly shallower parts of the Marianna Trench.
 However, there are some organisms, such as marine microorganisms, shrimp, or sea cucumbers, that live in the Challenger Deep.

 About Ocean Info